(We have also published a Simple Data Conversion Tutorial.)

 The "File Type" we are discussing below is the file type on disk, either before it is written to tape, or after it is restored from tape.
 As noted above, the file type may determine the Tape Format.

 File type generally refers to how the file is stored on disk, while File Content refers to what is stored in the file, including how the data is coded.
-However, in some cases, such as certain database files, the file type and file content are inseperably tied and generally referred to simply as the "file type".
+However, in some cases, such as certain database files, the file type and file content are inseparably tied and generally referred to simply as the "file type".
 Furthermore, when the operating system doesn't support different file types, as is the case with UNIX and Windows, "file type" usually refers to the application file type, such as "an Access file" or "an SQL file", or a generic file type such as "a comma-delimited file".

 Because "File type" has such different meaning between mainframes and PCs, we will discuss mainframe files and PC files separately.
 Following those descriptions we will briefly discuss converting files between mainframes and PCs.
 To keep this article brief, we will mainly discuss database files.